NingxinSu/ningxinsu.github.io/content/_index.md

 {{< /rawhtml >}}

 Contact info: ningxin.suATmail.utoronto.ca &middot; [Google Scholar](https://scholar.google.ca/citations?user=XkeT3_8AAAAJ&hl=en) &middot; [LinkedIn](https://www.linkedin.com/in/ningxin-su-b11460264/)
-Current location: Hong Kong, China
+Current location: Toronto, Canada

+**I am entering the job market in Fall 2024 and anticipate graduating in Winter 2024 or early 2025.
+I am actively seeking post-doctoral scholar and full-time research positions.
+If our research interests align, I would be delighted to connect.
+Please feel free to reach out.**

 ## At a Glance

-I am currently a fourth-year Ph.D.
+I am a fifth year Ph.D.
 Candidate in the [Department of Electrical and Computer Engineering](https://www.ece.toronto.edu), [University of Toronto](https://www.utoronto.ca), under the supervision of [Prof. Baochun Li](https://www.ece.utoronto.ca/people/li-b/) in the [iQua research group](https://iqua.ece.toronto.edu/).
 I received my M.E. and B.E. degrees from [University of Sheffield](https://www.sheffield.ac.uk/) and [Beijing University of Posts and Telecommunications](https://www.bupt.edu.cn/) in 2020 and 2019, respectively.
 My research areas include the **metaverse**, **networking**, **distributed machine learning** and **federated learning**.

 [Ningxin's Curriculum Vitae](/assets/ningxin_cv.pdf) as of July 2024.